Stocks claw higher worldwide; oil prices crawl off the floor

-Stocks around the world are clawing higher on Wednesday, and the S&P 500 climbed toward the first gain in what's been a dismal week for markets.
-Even the oil market gained ground.
+Stocks around the world are clawing higher on Wednesday, and the S&P 500 climbed toward its first gain in what's been a dismal week for markets.
+Even oil gained ground.
 Prices for crude have been turned upside down because of how much extra oil is sloshing around following a collapse in demand.
-U.S. oil jumped 25% after President Donald Trump threatened the destruction of any Iranian gunboats that harass U.S. Navy ships, raising the possibility of a disruption to oil supplies.
+U.S. oil jumped 19% after President Donald Trump threatened the destruction of any Iranian gunboats that harass U.S. Navy ships, raising the possibility of a disruption to global oil supplies.

-The S&P 500 was up 2.1% in midday trading, following up on milder gains in Europe and Asia.
-Treasury yields also inched higher in a sign of a bit less pessimism in the market.
-The Dow Jones Industrial Average was up 460 points, or 2%, to 23,479, as of noon Eastern time, and the Nasdaq was up 2.4%.
+The S&P 500 was up 2.6% in the last hour of trading, following up on milder gains in Europe and Asia.
+It trimmed its loss for the week back below 2.5%, and Treasury yields also pushed higher in a sign of a bit less pessimism in the market.
+The Dow Jones Industrial Average was up 529 points, or 2.3%, to 23,548, as of 3:05 p.m.
+Eastern time, and the Nasdaq was up 3.1%.
+Gains accelerated through the day and were widespread, with all 11 sectors that make up the S&P 500 up.

 The recession is still expected to be painfully deep, but potentially short, Slimmon said, which is pushing some investors to buy stocks that have been beaten down.
-Energy stocks jumped to the market's biggest gains, riding the ripple of strengthening oil prices.
-Halliburton jumped more than 10%, while Diamondback Energy and Apache both added more than 6%.
+Energy stocks jumped to some of the market's biggest gains, riding the ripple of strengthening oil prices.
+Halliburton, Diamondback Energy and Apache all added more than 8%.
 All three, though, remain down more than 60% for the year so far.

-A barrel of U.S. oil to be delivered in June climbed to $14.45.
-It had zig-zagged overnight and was close to flat earlier in the morning, before Trump's tweet.
+A barrel of U.S. oil to be delivered in June settled at $13.78.
+It had zig-zagged earlier in the morning, before Trump's tweet.
 The big gain, though, means it's recovered just a fraction of its steep losses.
 It was close to $30 at the start of last week and nearly $60 at the beginning of the year.
-Brent crude, the international standard, climbed 6% to $20.48 per barrel.
+Brent crude, the international standard, climbed 5.4% to $20.37 per barrel.

 Stocks of companies that have been winners in the new stuck-at-home economy, meanwhile, are also telling investors just how much they've been benefiting.
-With people hunkered inside and craving for communication, Snap said that the number of active users on Snapchat each day jumped 20% in the first three months, versus a year ago.
-They created more than 4 billion Snaps each day, on average.
-Revenue beat Wall Street's expectations, and Snap shares jumped nearly 30%.
+With people hunkered inside and craving for communication, Snap said that the number of active users on Snapchat each day jumped 20% in the first three months from a year ago.
+Its revenue topped Wall Street's expectations, and Snap shares jumped 32.3%.

 The global economy has come to a virtual standstill amid widespread stay-at-home orders, and economists expect a report on Thursday to show that another 4 million-plus workers filed for unemployment benefits last week.
 That would be on top of the roughly 22 million workers who had filed in the earlier four weeks, as layoffs sweep the nation.
 In Europe, Germany's DAX returned 1.6%, France's CAC 40 gained 1.2% and the FTSE 100 in London added 2.3%.
 In Asia, South Korea's Kospi rose 0.9%, the Hang Seng in Hong Kong gained 0.4% and Japan's Nikkei 225 fell 0.7%.